marko628/ColorCollection/Readme.md

+###Note from marko628: this is Udacity's code from the previous version of the iOS Persistence course.
+I've updated it to Swift 3.

 ###The Color Collection

-#Note from marko628: this is Udacity's code from the previous version of the iOS Persistence course.
-I've updated it to Swift 3.

 The color collection app demonstrates two techniques that will be importanta for the Virtual Tourist app.